testcontainers/testcontainers-go/docs/modules/cockroachdb.md

 #### TLS authentication

-`cockroachdb.WithTLS` lets you provde the CA certificate along with the certicate and key for the node & clients to connect with.
+`cockroachdb.WithTLS` lets you provide the CA certificate along with the certicate and key for the node & clients to connect with.
 Internally CockroachDB requires a client certificate for the user to connect with.

 A helper `cockroachdb.NewTLSConfig` exists to generate all of this for you.